argenisleon/testeador/readme.md

 #Testeador
-##let you make a serie test to ensure that your site is ready to launch.
+##Automatic tests to ensure that your site is ready to launch.

 ###This are the tests: